zotonic/zotonic/doc/ref/controllers/controller_atom_entry.rst

 .. include:: meta-atom_entry.rst

+Renders a representation of the given :term:`resource` as Atom XML.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation